Marjorie Evasco: Works

-Evasco's poetry books are: Dreamweavers: Selected Poems 1976-1986 (1987) and Ochre Tones: Poems in English and Cebuano (1999).
+Evasco's poetry books are: Dreamweavers: Selected Poems 1976-1986 (1987), Ochre Tones: Poems in English and Cebuano (1999), "Skin of Water" (2010), "Fishes of Light: Peces de luz" (with co-author Alex Fleites), and "It Is Time To Come Home: New and Collected Poems" (2023.
 "Dreamweavers" was launched in 1987 at the UP Writers Workshop in Diliman, Quezon City, in Tagbilaran City, and in Dumaguete City at the Sillman University National Writers Workshop.
 Ochre Tones was launched in May 1999 at National Artist Edith L. Tiempo's residence on Montemar (Sibulan, Negros Oriental) and at the Filipinas Heritage Library in Makati City.
 Evasco calls this volume a " book of changes," following Dreamweavers which for her was a " book of origins."

 Her other poetry collections are "Skin of Water" poems in English with their Spanish translations done by Filipino, Spanish, and Latin-American translators; and "Peces de luz/ Fishes of Light," a volume of tanrenga in English and Spanish with Venezuelan-Cuban poet Alex Fleites.

-Evasco's other books include A Legacy of Light: 100 Years of Sun Life in the Philippines, Six Women Poets: Inter/Views (co-authored, with Edna Manlapaz), Kung Ibig Mo: Love Poetry by Women (co-edited with Benilda Santos), A Life Shaped by Music: Andrea O. Veneracion and the Philippine Madrigal Singers,ANI: The Life and Art of Hermogena Borja Lungay, Boholano Painter, and "Valentina's Valor: Stories from the Life and Times of Valentina Galido Plaza."
+Evasco's other books include A Legacy of Light: 100 Years of Sun Life in the Philippines, Six Women Poets: Inter/Views (co-authored, with Edna Manlapaz), Kung Ibig Mo: Love Poetry by Women (co-edited with Benilda Santos), A Life Shaped by Music: Andrea O. Veneracion and the Philippine Madrigal Singers,ANI: The Life and Art of Hermogena Borja Lungay, Boholano Painter, "From the Blood of Martyrs: 25 Years of the Rebuilding and Development of De La Salle College (946-1971)", "Valentina's Valor: Stories from the Life and Times of Valentina Galido Plaza", "The Bohol We Love", "Creative Nonfiction: Crafting a Knowledge of Self, Others, and the World" (co-authors Susan Lara, Ginaline David, and Celine Laroza.

 Evasco was a founding member of two organizations espousing the cause of women writers: Writers Involved in Creating Cultural Alternatives (WICCA) and Women in Literary Arts (WILA).
 She has written many essays on women's poetry, several of them finding their place in various anthologies.

 She served as editor of a special issue of Ani in 1998 that featured writings and art work by Filipino women.
 She also edited the book on place and memory of her home-island called "The Bohol We Love: Memoirs of Growing Up Boholano." in 2017.
 In this memoir, she also translated works in Binisayang Bol-anon into English.

 In Spring 1991, she was given a writing residency at Hawthornden Castle: International Writers' Retreat and a travel bursary from the British Council.
 And in April-May 1992, she enjoyed a writing residency at the Bellagio Studies Center of the Rockefeller Foundation in Lake Como, Italy.
 In September 2002, she was invited for a three-month residency at the International Writing Program in the University of Iowa.

 She is an associate fellow of the Philippine Literary Arts Council (PLAC), a member of Philippine PEN, and a lifetime member of the Writers' Union of the Philippines (UMPIL).